Anthony Maldonado (baseball): Athletics

 On November 4, 2024, Maldonado was claimed off waivers by the Athletics.
 He was designated for assignment by the Athletics on January 30, 2025.
 Maldonado cleared waivers and was sent outright to the Triple-A Las Vegas Aviators on February 5.
 In nine appearances for Las Vegas, he recorded an 0.73 ERA with 17 strikeouts and one save across 12 1/3 innings pitched.
 On May 16, the Athletics selected Maldonado's contract, adding him to their active roster.
 In six appearances for the team, he struggled to a 12.00 ERA with seven strikeouts over six innings of work.
 On November 5, Maldonado was removed from the 40-man roster and sent outright to Las Vegas; he subsequently rejected the assignment and elected free agency.

 Houston Astros

 On November 14, 2025, Maldonado signed a minor league contract with the Houston Astros.
+He was assigned to the Triple-A Sugar Land Space Cowboys to begin the regular season, where he posted a 1-0 record and 2.86 ERA with 20 strikeouts and two saves across 20 appearances.
+Maldonado was released by the Astros organization on June 5, 2026.

+Piratas de Campeche

+On July 1, 2026, Maldonado signed with the Piratas de Campeche of the Mexican League.

 International career

 Maldonado played for the Puerto Rico national baseball team at the 2023 World Baseball Classic.